Understanding the 2% GE tax

 What is exempt from tax

-- Items priced under 100 GP.
-These flow tax-free, which keeps the bottom of the market liquid.
+- Items selling for under 50 GP.
+Anything below the 50 GP threshold is tax-free, which keeps the bottom of the market liquid.

 - Old School Bond.
 Bonds are tax-exempt.
 Flipping bonds gives you the full spread.